Voting power in the Council of the European Union: A comprehensive sensitivity analysis: Introduction

 \section{Introduction}

 The Council of the European Union is one of the two legislative bodies in the European Union (EU), besides the European Parliament.
-Since the EU Council is an explicitly intergovernmental institution where each country is represented by a national minister, power distribution within the Council has a fundamental impact on the member states: the power politics view can explain as much as 90\% of the budget shares \citep{KauppiWidgren2004}.
+Since the EU Council is an explicitly intergovernmental institution where a national minister represents each country, the distribution of power within the Council has a fundamental impact on the member states: the power politics view can explain as much as 90\% of the budget shares \citep{KauppiWidgren2004}.
 Although the role of political power may be lower, it is certainly a significant driver of budgetary allocation \citep{ZaporozhetsGarcia-ValinasKurz2016}.
 Hence, political science cannot ignore power indices \citep{FelsenthalLeechListMachover2003}.

 The distribution of power in any institution depends on its voting rules.
 While some decisions require unanimity among the Council members, all major treaties have shifted further policy areas from unanimity to qualified majority.
 The definition of qualified majority was subject to several reforms in the past, especially because new members should have been provided with voting weights, which usually led to the modification of thresholds, too \citep{LeBretonMonteroZaporozhets2012}.
 Unsurprisingly, the qualified majority voting system of the EU has been analysed in the fields of operational research \citep{Freixas2004, AlgabaBilbaoFernandez2007, AlonsoMeijideBilbaoCasasMendezFernandez2009}, political science \citep{AleskerovAvciIakoubaTurem2002, BindseilHantke1997, LaneMaeland2000}, and social choice theory \citep{BramsAffuso1976, BramsAffuso1985, FelsenthalMachover2001}.